-Why you should cook with it: It’s got a tender texture, mild flavor, and works well in soups and stir-fries.
+Bok choy is a leafy member of the cabbage family that is widely used in Chinese cuisine.
+Its tender texture and mild flavor mean it tastes delicious and adds oomph to soups and stir-fries.
 This makes it a wonderful team player in a wide range of dishes.
 It’s also super healthy!

 It’s green so you already know it’s good for you.
 But to be specific, it’s a great source of vitamins A, C, K, and calcium!